JorelAli/CommandAPI/docssrc/src/argument_nbt.md

 # NBT arguments

+The CommandAPI has support for arguments that interact with Minecraft's [NBT format](https://minecraft.wiki/w/NBT_format).
+Since Minecraft's NBT format is not directly accessible via Spigot (it is instead implemented via Spigot's APIs when necessary), using NBT-based arguments requires an implementation of an NBT API that is capable of interpreting NMS NBT objects.

 The CommandAPI includes support for NBT compound arguments using an NBT API.
 The usage for the `NBTCompoundArgument` depends on whether you are using the CommandAPI plugin (using a `CommandAPI.jar` file in your `plugins/` folder), or are shading the CommandAPI (including the compiled CommandAPI code in your own plugin).

 -----